-Students should request that the college(s) where courses were taken mail an official transcript to the Registrar at Thaddeus Stevens College.
-The Registrar will evaluate all course descriptions.
+Students should request that the college(s) where courses were taken mail an official transcript to the Office of Financial Aid and Registration at Thaddeus Stevens College.
+The Office of Financial Aid and Registration will evaluate all course descriptions.
 The registrar reserves the right to request a syllabus and/or additional information in determining course transferability.
-The Registrar will notify students, as well as their advisor, as to which classes meet the requirements for transferring.
+The Office of Financial Aid and Registration will notify students, as well as their advisor, as to which classes meet the requirements for transferring.